WinVector/Examples/LogisticOmit/margin_recovery.md

 Some calculus (in appendix) shows that the entropy function for this problem is maximized where the logarithm of the joint distribution is orthogonal to `ns` or `test_vec`.
-So the maximum entropy condition will enforce the “no interaction” invariant found in the data.
+So the maximum entropy condition will enforce the extra non-linear invariant found in the data.

 The funny thing is, we don’t have to know exactly what the maximum entropy objective was doing to actually benefit from it.
 It tends to be